Ukraine crisis: US senators urge arms 'to fight Russia'

 A meeting of the so-called Contact Group on Ukraine is expected to start later on Monday in Minsk, Belarus.

 Representatives of Ukraine, Russia and the Organization for Security and Co-operation in Europe will attend the talks.
-The participation of pro-Russian rebels from eastern Ukraine remains unclear.'On the table'
+The participation of pro-Russian rebels from eastern Ukraine remains unclear.

 Robert Mendez, a Democrat who runs the Senate Foreign Relations Committee told CNN: "We should provide the Ukrainians with the type of defensive weapons that will impose a cost upon Putin for further aggression.